ccoutant/dwarf-locations/005-locations-on-stack.md

 > operate on a stack.
 Each element on the stack may be
 > either a value or a location.
 >
+> A DWARF expression is encoded as a stream of operations, each
+> consisting of an opcode followed by zero or more literal operands.
+The
+> number of operands is implied by the opcode.
+>
+> The result of a DWARF expression is the value or location on the top
+> of the stack after evaluating the operations.

+Add the following subsection:

+> 2.5.1 Values and Locations
+>
+> A DWARF expression is evaluated in a context that determines whether
+> its result is expected to be a value or a location.
+Expressions that are
+> expected to produce a location are called "location descriptions."
+>
 > Values on the stack are typed, and can represent a value of any
 > supported base type of the target machine, or of the generic type,
 > which is an integral type that has the size of an address on the